isomerpages/mci-corp/_digital-society/Test Page.md

 <details>
 <summary>How to apply?</summary>
-Please read through the Application Guide to find out more about TTDS.
-Please take note that the TTDS Application Form has to be completed in one sitting, as incomplete applications cannot be saved as drafts.
+Please read through the <a href="https://www.mci.gov.sg/files/Translation/TTDS_Application_Guide_2024.pdf">Application Guide</a> to find out more about TTDS.
+Please take note that the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> has to be completed in one sitting, as incomplete applications cannot be saved as drafts.
 Hence, please set aside sufficient time to prepare the supporting documents required for the submission.
 <br><br>
-If you fulfil the eligibility criteria, submit the TTDS Application Form with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).
+If you fulfil the eligibility criteria, submit the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).
 <br><br>
 1. Capability Development Plan form - download the form and upload it to the TTDS Application Form after completion